gphoto/libgphoto2/SECURITY.md

 ## Bugs considered security issues

-(Mostly for CVE assigments rules.)
+(Mostly for CVE assignments rules.)

 In scope of a security attack are the autodetecting protocols support, like USB.